saschagrunert/kubernix/README.md

 ```

 Please note that the directory where all the data is stored is not being
 removed after the exit of KuberNix.
-This means that you're still able to
+This means that you’re still able to
 access the log and configuration files for further processing.

 ### Configuration